 Our retention design allows for odd angle installation plus we’ve included a radius edge that allows screen to ride over the extrusion without damaging the screen.
 As the detail shows, you can install “wedges” during construction if you’d like, or simply install the screening extrusion as designed.

 Select the opening which will hold your door(s) and frame as required.
 After that, simply follow all other standard INSTALLATION instructions.
-Just to show the adaptability of SNAPP® Screen, the two photos below are close-up views of an upper and lower corner (typical for all side of this project).
-Note how the verticals (uprights) are installed “around the opening” - without “wedges” - while the horizontals (top and base) are mounted “inside the opening”.
+Just to show the adaptability of SNAPP® screen, the two photos below are close-up views of an upper and lower corner (typical for all side of this project).
+Note how - on this particular project - the verticals (uprights) are installed “around the opening” - without “wedges” - while the horizontals (top and base) are mounted “inside the opening”.

 DeWayne from TX was nice enough to send us a video of his large DIY gazebo project.